Just like any dumpster rental, there are several factors that affect a concrete dumpster's cost.

 Pathway or Sidewalk

-We surveyed 30 markets to see how much it costs to rent a 10 yard dumpster for clean loaded concrete, and we found that local haulers...
+We surveyed 30 markets to see how much it costs on average to rent a 10 yard dumpster for clean loaded concrete.

-- charged an array of fees for exceeding their given weight limit (e.g. disposal fee, overage charge, unloading fee, equipment damage, etc.)
+It's also worth noting that these companies charged fees of varying degrees for exceeding their given weight limit (e.g. disposal fee, overage charge, unloading fee, equipment damage, etc.)